John-McPherson/Full-Stack-Tool-Kit-Portfolio-Project/TESTING.md

 13. If commas are added to when users are submitting a steps it causes the steps to be broken up irratically in the approve cocktail page.
 This was fixed in commit[bc1c70](https://github.com/John-McPherson/Full-Stack-Tool-Kit-Portfolio-Project/commit/bc1c70a76f720d5f190da78e5c51ee2bf8aad11e)

+14. During code base maintence the like/dislike function stopped working.
+This was fixed in commit [cbe21c](https://github.com/John-McPherson/Full-Stack-Tool-Kit-Portfolio-Project/commit/cbe21cb4a6ea945beb3417112c33565a80958454)

+15. During code base maintence the favs list stopped pulling drink data through when loading recipes.
+This was fixed in commit [6cbbbba](https://github.com/John-McPherson/Full-Stack-Tool-Kit-Portfolio-Project/commit/6cbbbba400898498598802a630e0845c3bf9d1fd)

 ## Known Bugs

 There are currently no known bugs.